kafkas/firewalk/packages/admin/docs/API.md

 ## FastTraversalConfig

 A plain object representing fast traversal configuration.
-In addition to the keys in [BaseTraversalConfig](#BaseTraversalConfig), the following keys are accepted:
+In addition to the keys in [TraversalConfig](#TraversalConfig), the following keys are accepted:

 - `maxConcurrentBatchCount` (number): The maximum number of batches that can be held in memory and processed concurrently.
 Defaults to 10.